 The “dyophysite/diaphysite” concept of Jesus can be equated to a glass containing oil and water (the two natures, the divine and the human, are present in Jesus, but do not mix), while the “miaphysite” concept of Jesus can be equated to a glass containing wine and water (the two natures, the divine and the human, mix).

 One last point: Armenia was the first country to adopt Christianity as the religion of the state (Georgia was the second country to do so).
 301 is usually identified as the year in which Christianity became the state religion in Armenia.
-Note that 301 pre-dates adoption of Christianity as the state religion in Georgia by over thirty years (337 is now widely accepted as the date when at least part of modern-day Georgia adopted Christianity as the state religion), and the Roman Empire’s edict of toleration of Christianity in 311 by ten years.
-But the edict of toleration did not make Christianity the religion of the state in the Roman Empire, nor did legalisation of Christianity in 313 or Emperor Constantine’s conversion to Christianity in 321.
+Note that 301 pre-dates adoption of Christianity as the state religion in Georgia by over thirty years (337 is now widely accepted as the date when at least part of modern-day Georgia adopted Christianity as its state religion), and the Roman Empire’s edict of toleration of Christianity in 311 by ten years.
+But the Roman Empire’s edict of toleration did not make Christianity the religion of the state, nor did legalisation of Christianity in 313 or Emperor Constantine’s conversion to Christianity in 321.
 These events merely made it a lot safer to be a Christian within the empire’s borders.
-Note that at least one later Pagan emperor, Julian in the 360s, engaged in the persecution of Christians, as had occurred prior to 311.
+Note that at least one later pagan emperor, Julian in the 360s, engaged in the persecution of Christians, as had occurred prior to 311.